Iamben0/notes/Exam notes.md

 ### 5. Difference between class vs struct, in terms of variables access:

    - The default accessibility in a struct is **public**.
    - The default accessibility in a class is **private**.
-However, classes have the flexibility to make variables public as well if declared.
+   - Both struct and class have the flexibility to make variables public as well if declared.

 ### 6. Friend function, concept, reasons for it, coding it, how it is combined with insertion/extraction operator overloading